 Thank You: I consider it an honor that you have chosen to be in my course.
 I want to thank you in advance for the time and hard work that you will put into this learning experience.
 One of the keys to being successful in college is to maintain communication with your instructor.
+Feel free to call, e-mail, or come by during office hours if I can help you be successful in this course.
 I wish you all the luck this semester and hope that the grade that you achieve in this course will reflect the effort you put into it.

-Attendance Policy: Since this course is a virtual classroom, attendance will be taken according to the following: Participating in class discussion by posting to the discussion board.
+Attendance Policy: Since this course is a virtual classroom, attendance will be taken according to the following:

+Participating in class discussion by posting to the discussion board.
 Taking chapter quizzes on or before the midnight due dates.
 Turning in assignments on or before the midnight due date.

 Late work: All work must be posted or emailed by the due dates posted on the calendar to receive full credit.
 Any late work submitted may receive no more than 1⁄2 credit at the discretion of the instructor.
 Excuses such as "The network was down," or "I could not figure out how to send the assignment through the assignments function" are not acceptable.
 In short, plan ahead and do not wait until the last minute to submit your assignments.
 It is always okay to turn in assignments early although discussion board postings should be done with the calendar schedule.
 No late credit will be provided for Revel assignments/quizzes.
-Discussion/Journal assignments are the only type of work which may be accepted late, and this is at the discretion of the instructor.
+Essays/discussion posts are the only type of work which may be accepted late and this is at the discretion of the instructor.
 No more than 1⁄2 credit will be possible for any approved late work.

-Free Points: "Get out of jail" option.
-You may use your "Get out of jail free" card twice during the semester for missed Revel assignments/quizzes and/or discussion or journal assignments.
-You must send your requests to use your "free points" within one week of the original due date to receive full credit for missed assignments.
+"Get out of jail" option.
+You may use your "Get out of jail free" card twice during the semester for missed Revel assignments/quizzes and/or discussion postings.
+You must send your requests within one week of the original due date to receive full credit for missed assignments.
 Please send requests using the Blackboard email function.
 You will be credited full points for the missed/replaced assignments.
 The two "jail cards" are equivalent to 100 points.
-If you elect to replace a discussion posting with replies, you may only use the jail card once for the semester.
-If you elect to use the "free points" for a journal assignment, you may only do this once per semester.
-In short, no more than 100 "free points" will be awarded during the semester.
-These points may not be applied toward the term project.
+If you elect to replace a discussion posting with replies you may only use the jail card once for the semester.